 Blue whales can consume up to 3,600 kg of food per day, constituting about 40 million individual krill.

-Generally, the blue whale stays under water for 8-15 minutes at a time, but diving times of up to 36 minutes have been documented.
-Normal swimming speed when feeding is between 3 and 6 km/hr, and travel speed is between 5 and 30 km/hr (Øien, 2019).
+Generally, the blue whale stays under water for 8-15 minutes at a time (Øien, 2019).
+However, diving times of up to 36 minutes have also been documented.
+Normal swimming speed when feeding has been recorded between 3-6 km/hr, and travel speed between 5-30 km/hr.

-Blue whales have been shown to exhibit extended gliding sequences, which would also decrease the energetic cost of diving compared to actively swimming.
-With increased dive depth, the whales displayed longer gliding sequences, exceeding 78% of the descent period for the deepest dives recorded during this study at 88 m.
-Stroke frequency on the initial dive was 6-10 per minute (Williams et al., 2000).
+Blue whales have been shown to exhibit extended gliding sequences, which decrease the energetic cost of diving compared to active swimming (Williams et al., 2000).
+With increased dive depth, the whales displayed longer gliding sequences, exceeding 78% of the descent period for the deepest dives recorded.
+Stroke frequency on the initial dive was 6-10 per minute.

-Deployments of Crittercam in the Southern California Bight revealed consistent feeding at depths of 250-300 m, deeper than has been previously reported for blue whales (Calambokidis et al., 2008).
+Deployments of Crittercam in the Southern California Bight revealed consistent feeding at depths of 250-300 m, deeper than had been previously reported for blue whales (Calambokidis et al., 2008).

-The majority of blue whale song is of such low frequency that it is undetectable to the human ear (Sears & Perrin, 2018).
-Blue whales from most regions emit long, multi-part 15-40 Hz phrases, with phrase durations varying from 18 to 60 seconds and phrase periods from circa 70 to 120 seconds (Mellinger & Clark, 2003).
-They vocalize regularly throughout the year, with peaks from midsummer into the winter months.
-At 188 dB, blue whale sounds are among the lowest and loudest sounds by any animal, and they can be heard for hundreds, if not even thousands, of kilometres under optimal conditions (Sears & Perrin, 2018).
-Blue whale song has been categorised into 9 types, with the best-known sounds from the Pacific Ocean (4 types), and only one song type in the North Atlantic.
-However, some believe there are at least 10 types of blue whale song, and a decline in tonal frequency has also been found, with the best documented song type at a frequency 31% lower than it was in the 1960s (McDonald et al., 2006, 2009).
+Blue whales vocalize regularly throughout the year, with the highest level of activity from mid-sommer to winter.
+The majority of their song is of such a low frequency that it is undetectable to the human ear (Sears & Perrin, 2018).
+Blue whales from most regions emit long, multi-part 15-40 Hz phrases, with phrase durations varying from 18-60 seconds and phrase periods around 70-120 seconds (Mellinger & Clark, 2003).
+At 188 dB, blue whale sounds are also among the loudest sounds made by any animal, and they can be heard for hundreds, if not even thousands, of kilometres under optimal conditions (Sears & Perrin, 2018).

 A low-intensity, very low-frequency sound following a tonal, FM downsweep (9 and 11 Hz) has been recorded in blue whales from both the North Atlantic and Northeastern Pacific (Mellinger & Clark, 2003).
 There are distinct differences in sounds produced by blue whales between regions, and the sounds can thus be used to delineate the population structure of these widely dispersed and nomadic whales (Mellinger & Clark, 2003; McDonald et al., 2006; Sears & Perrin, 2018).